pbenettin/TracerExperiment_WATSON/readme.md

 ## Results

-A description of the results is available as jupyter notebook or html document within each data folder.
+A description of the results is available as a jupyter notebook and as html document within each data folder.
 A quick example of some results is given below.

 ### Example of dye image